Our students and our classes (online)

 The approach of English, more particularly, can also allow us an exchange of good practices that it would be possible to live in parallel in the different schools throughout this project.
 The setting up of exchanges in various forms should be able to be launched during this transnational meeting.

-C3 - Our country
+C2 - geography of Our country (guadeloupe)

 Unlike the activity on the children’s cards, the first step in this approach will be to construct a blank identity card.
 This approach will put forward the communication channels between the different partners.
 We will be able to work with eTwinning in the context of forums but also in the framework of virtual meetings.
 We will add to this another videoconferencing channel (Messenger, Facetime, Skype, Teams, …) which will be determined by the different partners depending on affinities.
 This channel should be usable by the various stakeholders and we should not fall into the multiplication of communication channels so as not to go in all directions and therefore lose control.